liuzl/levelui/README.md

     )

     func main() {
-    	// Assume you already have your own LevelDB instance(s) myAppDB, err := leveldb.OpenFile("/path/to/my/app.db", nil)
+    	// 1.
+Assume your app already has an open LevelDB instance.
+    	//    Your application is responsible for its lifecycle (e.g., closing it). appDB, err := leveldb.OpenFile("/tmp/my_app.db", nil)
     	if err != nil {
-    		log.Fatalf("Failed to open my app DB: %v", err) }
+    		log.Fatalf("Failed to open app.db: %v", err)
-    	// Note: The manager does not take ownership or close the DB in this case.
+    	}
-    	// You are responsible for the DB's lifecycle.
+    	defer appDB.Close() // Your app manages this DB's lifecycle.

-    	// 1.
-Create a LevelUI manager
-    	uiManager := levelui.NewManager()

     	// 2.
-(Optional) You can still use Register to let LevelUI open files if err := uiManager.Register("another_db", "/tmp/another.db"); err != nil {
-    		log.Fatalf("Failed to register another_db: %v", err)
-    	}
-    	defer uiManager.Close() // This will close "another_db"
+Create a new LevelUI Manager. uiManager := levelui.NewManager()

     	// 3.
-Create the UI handler
-    	uiHandler := levelui.NewHandler(uiManager)
+Use the .Add() method to register your existing DB instance.
+    	//    The manager will NOT close this DB instance. if err := uiManager.Add("my_application_db", appDB); err != nil {
+    		log.Fatalf("Failed to add db to manager: %v", err) }

     	// 4.
+Create the LevelUI HTTP Handler. uiHandler := levelui.NewHandler(uiManager)

-Mount it in your application's router mux := http.NewServeMux()
+    	// 5.
+Create your app's router and mount the UI handler on a sub-path. mux := http.NewServeMux()
-    	mux.Handle("/levelui/", http.StripPrefix("/levelui", uiHandler))
+    	mux.Handle("/admin/", http.StripPrefix("/admin", uiHandler))

-    	// Your application's other routes
-    	mux.HandleFunc("/", func(w http.ResponseWriter, r *http.Request) {
+    	// 6.
+Add your application's own routes. mux.HandleFunc("/", func(w http.ResponseWriter, r *http.Request) {
-    		w.Write([]byte("<h1>My Awesome App</h1><a href=\"/levelui/\">Manage Database</a>"))
+    		w.Header().Set("Content-Type", "text/html")
+    		w.Write([]byte(`
+    			<h1>My Awesome App</h1>
+    			<p>Welcome to the main application.</p>
+    			<p><a href="/admin/">Click here to manage the database</a></p>
+    		`))
     	})

-    	log.Println("Starting server on :8080...")
-    	http.ListenAndServe(":8080", mux)
+    	// 7.
+Start the server.
+    	log.Println("My application server is starting on :8080") log.Println("LevelUI is available at http://localhost:8080/admin/")
+    	if err := http.ListenAndServe(":8080", mux); err != nil {
+    		log.Fatalf("Failed to start server: %v", err)
+    	}
     }
     ```